We are excited to announce Fairfield County 4-H will be going to camp in person!!

 Health & Safety Information:

-- All campers, counselors, and staff will need to wear a mask at all times unless they are actively eating, boating, or participating in archery.
+- All campers, counselors, and staff will need to wear a mask at all times inside unless they are actively eating.
+Masks will not be required outside.

 - Campers will remain with their group and remain physically distanced from other groups.
 Groups will consist of 8 campers and 2 counselors

 - Health checks will be conducted for all campers, counselors, and staff each day of camp

 Who was Bertha Wilson?
 Bertha Wilson was a sincere person who was concerned with helping others.
 She was at the very young age of 15 when the Great Depression hit in 1929.
 With hard times upon our country, jobs and money were difficult to find.
 Bertha knew the importance of education and did very well in high school.
 When there was no electric in her family's house, she used kerosene to light her study.
 Her journey through life eventually landed her in a course learning stenography and eventually she was hired by the Bureau of Unemployment.
 Through twenty-plus years of service, Bertha found jobs for more people than anyone else in Lancaster.
 She was frugal with her money but was very generous in her giving to the church.
 In her later years, Bertha set up a trust for people who had very little.
 Through the memory of Bertha, and her generosity, a campership has been set up to help 4-H'ers with 4-H camp costs.